Beee4life/acf-city-selector/README.md

       string(9) "Amsterdam"
     }

 The reason why the country is prefixed in the storage is because there can be states/provinces which use the same abbreviation.
+You won't notice this, since we format this value on return.

 We override the return value so you get more return info and properly formatted (stateCode).
 5 values are returned: